Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - [Gitpod](https://www.gitpod.io/) - was used for coding.

+ [Font Awesome](https://fontawesome.com/) -was used for the Did you know list icons.

 - [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.

 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.

 - [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - was used to correct indentation issues and get rid of too much whitespace

+- [Tiny PNG](https://tinypng.com/) - this site is used to help me compress the images

+- [Birme](https://www.birme.net/?target_width=150&target_height=150) - to help me resize the photos for memory board

+- [Freepik](https://www.freepik.com/home) - was used for background image

+- [Pixabay](https://pixabay.com/) - was used for all the images in the memory game

 # Testing